Feb. 6, 2005 Sooley Cabin Beater Day: (19 Photos)

 4.

-3. Sleds don't stop well on glare ice, I was fast enough to win but struck the bank on the far side of the pond, luckily there was no carnage inflicted on Project Invader.
+3. Sleds don't stop well on glare ice, I was fast enough to win but collided with the bank on the far side of the pond.
+Thankfully there was no carnage inflicted on Project Invader.

 2.

-1. With darkness setting in we locked up the sleds and headed for home reflecting on another awesome day at the cabin!
+1. With darkness setting in we locked up the sleds and headed for home reflecting on another great day at the cabin!

 Cheers, MIKE